RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 ## Rethinking Decentralisation

 This isn't a new idea.
-Library buses have been touring rural areas since XXX.
+Library buses (or Bookmobiles) have been touring rural areas in the UK [since 1857](https://en.wikipedia.org/wiki/Bookmobile#19th_century)!

 We talk a lot about how the internet means we can work from anywhere, but more often than not 'anywhere' means anywhere in cites or in our homes.
 Perhaps it is time to start thinking about internet, IoT and homes that can move.